thaisperezz/plant-humanities-summerprogram/tea/README.md

 	   end="1:02"
 	   caption="This is a video detailing how *Camellia Sinensus* arrived in Brazil from China.">

 However, the story of the *Camellia Sinensis* in Brazil does not end with the nineteenth century.
-The plant now exists in the Atlantic Forest, where it has begun outcompeting native species from the genera *Rubiaceae*, *Piperaceae*, and *Melastomataceae*, all crucial parts of the Brazilian ecosystem.
+Even though many plantations from Brazil were abandoned in the 1800s, the plant now exists in the Atlantic Forest, where it has begun outcompeting native species from the genera *Rubiaceae*, *Piperaceae*, and *Melastomataceae*, all crucial parts of the Brazilian ecosystem.
 While the tea plant has not yet been labeled as 'invasive,' studies have begun demonstrating its potential for subduing native plants. [^3] Tea has left a permanent imprint on Brazilian soil, and the creation of nineteenth century plantations left a lasting legacy on the environments that surrounded them.

 <param ve-image
 	   src="wc:Atlantic forest, northeastern Bahia, Brazil (6774206040).jpg"
 	   caption="A scene from the Atlantic Forest.">

+Across the world, Georgia was prompted to acquire the *Camellia Sinensis*.
+In the 1830s, Prince Miha Eristavi traveled to China, returning to Georgia with smuggled tea seeds.
+Impressed by the taste of the plant, he harvested it himself, and used his seeds to begin the first tea plantations in Georgia. [^4]

 [^1]: Mügge, F.L.B., Prates, S.M.S., de Paula-Souza, J., Brandão, M.G.L.
 (2021).
 Bioactive Potential of Brazilian Plants Used as Food with Emphasis on Leaves and Roots.
 In: Jacob, M.C.M., Albuquerque, U.P. (eds) Local Food Plants of Brazil.
 Ethnobiology.
 Springer, Cham. https://doi.org/10.1007/978-3-030-69139-4_5
 [^2]: Guilherme Medeiros Antar, Roberto Baptista Pereira Almeida, Marco Antonio Palomares Accardo-Filho, Rafael Gomes Barbosa-Silva (2022) Tracking Brazil’s Colonization Footprints: First record of the tea plant (Camellia sinensis (L.) Kuntze - Theaceae) naturalized in the Atlantic Forest Hotspot.
 Webbia.
 Journal of Plant Taxonomy and Geography 77(1): 177-183. doi: 10.36253/jopt-12854
 [^3]: Guilherme Medeiros Antar, Roberto Baptista Pereira Almeida, Marco Antonio Palomares Accardo-Filho, Rafael Gomes Barbosa-Silva (2022) Tracking Brazil’s Colonization Footprints.
+[^4]: Carr, M. K. V. "The World of Tea: A Geriatric Problem."
+Chapter.
+In Advances in Tea Agronomy, 11–34.
+Cambridge: Cambridge University Press, 2018.